zishon89us/node-cheat/awsome/README.md

     *   Loop– Loops the above command until user press ctrl-c twice.
 *   JavaScript is a single-threaded language, and thus, it creates a single stack.
 *   Callback is a chief functional programming technique that provides the flexibility of passing a function as an argument to another function.
+*   Once the operation is recognized as asynchronous (which requires web API), the method is called in a different context and the execution of the callstack continues.
+Hence, the log last is printed before the setTimeout method displays the result.
+This is why JavaScript code is said to be non-blocking.